jaredly/j2/Roadmap.md

 Ok so yeah technically that works. without combining it with records or tuples or something it seems quite useless.

+# BUGS

+- [ ] when just the aliases change, but the printed output doesn't, indicate that somehow.
+Maybe just have a diff view?
+Could be good.

 # Big Things To Add

 ## Better Fixture Setup